What's in this article?

 In short, they work, but are pretty sneaky!

-Use search engine optimization (SEO) to dominate search traffic and rankings
+Use SEO to dominate search traffic and rankings

 The aim of SEO is to improve a website’s ranking on Google.
 That’s done mostly through keyword matching.